JaredKipngetich/Dem0_demo/README.md

 coursera is  amazing.
 I am planning to write a wonderful story using data.
 May i establish Authority over this newfound gift.
+I wanna use this space to also do IELTS.
+This is a wonderful space.